1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 Note: The claims process has not yet begun.
 Once the claims process begins, the Claim Form will be available on this website.

-“Twelve Pack-Years of cigarettes”, which is equal to 87,600 cigarettes, is the minimum amount of the Tobacco Companies’ cigarettes that a Pan-Canadian Claimant is required to have smoked between January 1, 1950 and November 20, 1998.
+“Twelve Pack-Years of cigarettes,” which is equal to 87,600 cigarettes, is the minimum amount of the Tobacco Companies’ cigarettes that a Tobacco-Victim is required to have smoked between January 1, 1950 and November 20, 1998.

 Twelve pack-years is calculated as any combination of the number of cigarettes smoked in a day multiplied by the number of days of consumption.
 For example, twelve pack-years equals: